mothur/mothur.github.io/_wiki/mothur_v.1.18.0.md

 streamlined our option names so that any input sequence file uses the fasta option (no more candidate files) and any reference sequence file now uses the reference option (no more template files).
-If you forget and use candidate and template in align.seqs mothur won\'t make a peep.
+If you forget and use candidate and template in align.seqs mothur won't make a peep.

 Thinking about functionality\...
 We just published a paper in [Applied and Environmental